AakashSinghCS/TA-Allocation-and-Management-System---CAPSTONE-PROJECT/docs/weekly_logs/Mandeep_IndividualLog/Mandeep.md

 Increased system stability and user satisfaction with improved cancellation flow and UI polish.

 ## Next Cycle Goals
-- Finalize any pending bugs or UI tweaks
+- Finalize any pending bugs or UI tweaks in homepage
-- Assist team in preparing final deliverables

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------